Skip to content

 ENDMETHOD.

-For error messages, simply change the type:
+For error messages, change the type:

 abap